ecos-wtf/website/_posts/2021-03-10-ecos-memory-layout.md

 ## Identifying Vectors Location

-By reading the eCOS source code for MIPS and doing some [research into dedicated vectors](#), I identified the following locations:
+By reading the eCos source code for MIPS and doing some [research into dedicated vectors](#), I identified the following locations:

 | Vector/Table                  | Address       |
 |-------------------------------|---------------|